mustafaozen/python-fundamentals/README.md

 # Python 3 Fundamentals
-This repository has been created for education purposes.
+This repository has been created for educational purposes.
 It provides simple introductory examples for:

 1. Data types: Strings, Numbers, Tuples, Lists, Dictionaries
 2. Conditional statements and Loops: If Statements, for loop, nested for loop, while loop, break and continue statements